 1. Riding Dinner’s Private Horse and Carriage Rides

-Enjoy the memorable 40 minutes of your entire Austrian Experience with this magical, ‘Sparkling Sightseeing Tour’.
-During your horse and carriage ride, you will enjoy delicious Austrian sparkling wine, small savoury and sweet delicacies from one of the most traditional restaurants in Vienna: the Zum Schwarzen Kameel.
+Enjoy the memorable 40 minutes of your entire Austrian Experience with this magical ‘Sparkling Sightseeing Tour.’
+During your horse and carriage ride, you will enjoy delicious Austrian sparkling wine and small savory and sweet delicacies from one of the most traditional restaurants in Vienna: the Zum Schwarzen Kameel.

 2. Boat Ride In Vienna

 Route A shows you the ‘green part’ of Vienna and starts in the heart of the city at Schwedenplatz.
-Sail on the Danube canal past the Observatory Urania, through the recreational grounds of the Prater to the Freudenau lock and the yacht harbour “Marina Vienna”.
-The boat trip ends at the Reichsbrücke, the main shipping harbour, where nearby the impressive Franz of Assisi church is located.
+Sail on the Danube canal past the Observatory Urania, through the recreational grounds of the Prater to the Freudenau lock and the yacht harbor “Marina Vienna.”
+The boat trip ends at the Reichsbrücke, the main shipping harbor, where nearby the impressive Franz of Assisi church is located.

-Route C is a round trip on the Danube canal.
-The starting point is at Schwedenplatz in the city centre.
-From there you sail upstream to the historic lock at Nußdorf and back.
-The view from the boat offers you a unique impression of sights such as the Ring Tower, built 1955 with weather lights, the Rossauer military barracks and the Observatory Urania.
+Route C is a round trip on the Danube Canal.
+The starting point is at Schwedenplatz in the city center.
+From there, you sail upstream to the historic lock at Nußdorf and back.
+The view from the boat offers you a unique impression of sights such as the Ring Tower, built in 1955 with weather lights, the Rossauer military barracks, and the Observatory Urania.
 The final destination is again at Schwedenplatz.

 3. Danube Valley Excursion Tour

-The Danube Valley Excursion day trip takes you from Vienna to the Wachau, a picturesque valley along the Danube, known for its excellent wine.
+The Danube Valley Excursion day trip takes you from Vienna to Wachau, a picturesque valley along the Danube known for its excellent wine.

-The area is a UNESCO World Heritage Site and showcases many medieval castles, impressive monasteries and a breathtaking landscape.
+The area is a UNESCO World Heritage Site and showcases many medieval castles, impressive monasteries, and breathtaking landscapes.

 The Danube winds its way through this romantic scenery, full of history and legends and past charming old villages and steep vineyards.
-The old castles tshoe the former importance of this trade and traffic-way.
-One of them – Dürnstein – is especially famous, because here King Richard Lionheart was imprisoned while waiting for his ransom to arrive from England.
+The old castles show the former importance of this trade and traffic way.
+One of them – Dürnstein – is especially famous because here, King Richard Lionheart was imprisoned while waiting for his ransom to arrive from England.

-The heart of the Wachau is the old wine-merchants’ town Krems.
-At the end of the day, you will visit Melk, the “Cradle of Austria“, the magnificent Benedictine Abbey, a pearl of the Austrian Baroque.
+The heart of Wachau is the old wine merchant’s town, Krems.
+At the end of the day, you will visit Melk, the “Cradle of Austria,” the magnificent Benedictine Abbey, a pearl of the Austrian Baroque.